Spinning the Wheel

 "Spinning the Wheel" is a song by English singer-songwriter George Michael.
 The song was co-written and co-produced by Michael and Jon Douglas.
-It was released on Virgin Records as the third single from Michael's third studio album, Older (1996), and depicts the worry of a lover whose partner is sexually promiscuous during the period when AIDS was newly discovered and rampant in the West.
+It was released in August 1996 by Virgin Records as the third single from Michael's third studio album, Older (1996), and depicts the worry of a lover whose partner is sexually promiscuous during the period when AIDS was newly discovered and rampant in the West.
 The song peaked at number two in the United Kingdom, kept off the top by the Spice Girls' "Wannabe".
-The single also peaked within the top 10 in Denmark, Hungary, Italy, and Spain where it spent 3 consecutive weeks at #1.
+The single also peaked within the top 10 in Denmark, Hungary, Italy, and Spain where it spent three consecutive weeks at number one.
+The accompanying music video was directed by Vaughan Arnell and Anthea Benton.

 "Spinning the Wheel" subsequently appeared on both of George Michael's compilations Ladies & Gentlemen: The Best of George Michael and Twenty Five.

 Critical reception

-Larry Flick from Billboard praised the Forthright-remix of "Spinning the Wheel" as a "hard-driving dance record", noting that the "sleek and jazzy interlude" from the Older album had been reconstructed "with a textured house music sound."
+Larry Flick from Billboard magazine praised the Forthright remix of "Spinning the Wheel" as a "hard-driving dance record", noting that the "sleek and jazzy interlude" from the Older album had been reconstructed "with a textured house music sound."
 He also complimented Michael for breaking "interesting new ground", and that the sophistication of the original recording "remains fully intact, though Forthright darkens the groove to complimentary effect".
-Sarah Davis from Dotmusic picked it as the album's "upbeat highlight", adding that it finds Michael "sending out warning signs to an errant partner": "Five o'clock in the morning, you ain't home ...
+Sarah Davis from Dotmusic named it the album's "upbeat highlight", adding that it finds Michael "sending out warning signs to an errant partner": Five o'clock in the morning, you ain't home ...
 I will not accept this as part of my life...
-I would rather be alone than watch you spinning the wheel for me".
+I would rather be alone than watch you spinning the wheel for me.